snwu1996/ros_mypy_overlay/README.md

 # ros_mypy_overlay
-Bundles a set of ros messages definitions with mypy.
-Clone, build, and set this bundle of messages and source them as an ros2 overlay.
+Bundles a set of ros common messages definitions with mypy.

+## How to Use
+To use this overlay, create a new overlay ros 2 workspace, clone this repo in src, build the workspace, and source the workspace before sourcing your workspace.